hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step4-cli.md

 `export OPENFAAS_URL=https://[[HOST_SUBDOMAIN]]-31112-[[KATACODA_HOST]].environments.katacoda.com/`{{execute}}

 Notice the port 31112.
-This is the Kubernetes [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) of the _external_gateway_ OpenFaaS service.
+This is the Kubernetes [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) of the _external-gateway_ OpenFaaS service.
 The service can be see using this list command.

 `minikube service list`{{execute}}